mathetake/intergo/README.md

 - Team Draft Interleaving/Multileaving (in `github.com/mathetake/itergo/tdm` package)
 - Balanced Interleaving/Multileaving (_TODO_)

-__NOTE:__ this package aims only at generating a single combined ranking and does not implement the selection of a ranking from multiple combined rankings.
+__NOTE:__ this package aims only at generating a single combined ranking and does not implement the evaluation functions of the given rankings.

 # How to use